 To sum it up, even though indoor cats are said to live longer, desexing your pet can make outdoors a safer environment than it would’ve been.

-Happily, pet insurance can cover a portion of your cat’s expenses, such as vet visits and our wellness benefits even includes vaccinations, desexing and microchipping.
+Happily, pet insurance can cover a significant portion of your cat’s expenses, such as non-routine vet visits, medication, pathology, surgery and more – as long as the issue wasn’t pre-existing.
 A cat insurance plan will help give you peace of mind in choosing whether to have an indoor cat or outdoor cat, without the added financial pressure.

 Then you can choose what’s right for you and your cat!